itsLawrey/Portfolio/ytp_divider/readme.md

 ## Use
 >You need to have a valid youtube API key, which you can simply get from Google.
 You also need a client-secret.json file, which is used for authentication purposes by google.
 I have not uploaded those for security reasons.

 >In the ytp_final.py file, you can replace the placeholder strings with your own json file, and then run the program.
-Use json maker to get the videos from a playlist, then json inserter to insert into an existing one.
+Use json maker to get the videos from a playlist.